 Takeaway: Shop Nudie Jeans if you want a pair of jeans that fit perfectly (Nudie has a great selection of fit options) and are made sustainably to last a lifetime.

 15) Footwear Brand without the Carbon Footprint: Nisolo

 Nisolo is a great place to find sneakers, sandals, boots, and many other types of leather shoes.
 They also sell bags, belts, and face masks from over 100 brands that have been evaluated in terms of style, function, comfort, and sustainability.

 When it comes to sustainability, Nisolo contributes to the Amazon Basin in an effort to protect trees in the Amazon with every pair of shoes that they sell.
 They’re also passionate about paying their workers livable wages and have worked hard to address issues in their supply chain.
-Nisolo is a certified B Corporation, meaning that they strive to be a socially good company.
+Nisolo is a certified B Corporation and is Climate Neutral certified.